 What exactly does a copywriter write?

-A copywriter writes the words for adverts you see on billboards, magazines, television or online or those you hear on the radio.
+A copywriter writes the words for adverts and campaigns you see online or on billboards, TV, radio or in magazines.

-They also write copy for websites and blogs as well as the words you read in brochures and company annual reports, like much of the work I do.
+They also write copy for websites and blogs as well as the words you read in business material like brochures and company annual reports, like much of the work I do.

-The double-page feature in a trade journal promoting a particular business (advertorial) has probably been written by a copywriter who has been paid by the company featured in the article.
+The double-page feature in a trade journal promoting a specific business message or thought-leadership piece has probably been written by a copywriter who’s been paid by a company that’s likely to benefit from the publicity.

-In the corporate world there’s plenty of material that needs to be written like press releases, newsletters, leaflets, presentations and speeches, as well as the new raft of material created by the explosion in digital.
+In the corporate world there’s plenty of traditional marketing collateral that needs to be written like press releases, newsletters, leaflets, presentations and speeches, as well as the new raft of material created by the explosion in digital.

 If there’s no capacity in-house to write it, a freelance copywriter will be used.
 The people called on for this type of work are marketing or publicity copywriters.